Senior Health Data Scientist

-- Big data management leader
+- Big health data expert

 I graduated in Computer Science at Udine University and completed my PhD in Information and Communication Technologies at Trento University, Italy.
 I have worked for several years as analyst programmer and software engineer in companies developing firmware and software for electronic devices and became senior in that role.